 If you aren’t satisfied that the office manager has settled your complaint, you can write to the director.
 The reply you receive from the office manager will tell you who to contact.

 You will need to outline why you are dissatisfied with the initial response.
-Your complaint will be acknowledged within two working days and answered within ten working days.
+Your complaint will be acknowledged within two working days following receipt and answered within ten working days following receipt.
 If your complaint can’t be answered within ten working days, the director will write to you to explain the delay and the expected date of reply.

 If you have gone through stages one and two and are still not satisfied, and you want an independent review into your complaint, you can contact the Northern Ireland Public Services Ombudsman or Independent Case Examiner.